- This is the complete onboarding task flow for migrating mailboxes from On-Premises Exchange servers (versions 2007 and later) to Amazon WorkMail.

 - Create an admin account for migration that has full access permissions to all mailboxes.
 Steps: Add the new user migration_admin in the Amazon WorkMail console, or create the user migration_admin in your Active Directory, and enable this user for Amazon WorkMail.
 For more information, see Migrate to Amazon WorkMail.

-Click on the Provide Credentials radio button, and enter the admin account credentials for the account that was set up under the Prepare The Destination Environment of this guide.
+- Click the Provide Credentials radio button, and enter the admin account credentials for the account that was set up under the Prepare The Destination Environment of this guide.

-- Click on EndPoints > Add Endpoint > Enter endpoint name > For endpoint type, select AWS WorkMail.
+- Click Endpoints > Add Endpoint > Enter endpoint name > For endpoint type, select AWS WorkMail.